hsujeremy/spotify-curator/README.md

-# ML-Enabled Spotify Curator
+# Spotify Curator: An ML-Enabled Spotify Assistant

 **Authors**: Jeremy Hsu and Steve Li

 Spotify Curator is a full-stack web application leveraging machine learning to help Spotify users discover new songs they love.

+Spotify Curator is no longer in active development and is currently in maintence mode.

-## Approach and Data Analysis
+## ML Approach and Data Analysis
 Our main dataset consists of songs included in a given user's playlist, labeled as songs that they user "likes," and a relatively equal set of random songs labeled as songs that the user "dislikes."
 For each song, we take a look at